dtabas/eep555uw/_notebooks/demandviz.md

 meanLatLongs = np.loadtxt("meanLatLongs.txt", delimiter=",")
 ```

-One painful step is needing to convert <a ref="https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84">WSG84</a> spheroid latitude, longitude coordinates to an x, y position in a 2-D Mercator projection used in web-based map <a ref="https://en.wikipedia.org/wiki/Web_Mercator"> applications like Google Maps</a>.
+One painful step is needing to convert [WSG84](https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84) spheroid latitude, longitude coordinates to an x, y position in a 2-D Mercator projection used in web-based map [applications like Google Maps](https://en.wikipedia.org/wiki/Web_Mercator).
 I've defined a class that, given a set of latitude and longitude coordinate pairs, these pairs can be plotted in an x, y scatter plot over an embedded image of a map.
 This sidesteps the need to access the Google Maps API, and turns out to be more flexible (and easier) when developing animations over a fixed region.
 To make things even nicer, this class runs in native Python 2.7+, without NumPy

 Copy pasta, my friends.
 Example usage below.